lauritowal/ccs/README.md

 #### Before commiting
-1. Use `python -m pip install pre-commit && pre-commit install` in the root folder before your first commit.
+1. Use `pip install pre-commit && pre-commit install` in the root folder before your first commit.

 2. Run tests